Blog by Ika Pkhakadze

-Technology Behind Stack Browser
+The Dumbest Idea: Technology Behind Stack Browser

-Space Invader in a sand
+Invader in sand

 In June, two years ago, my co-founders Ziko, Gego, and I packed our bags for a week-long trip to Zandvoort, a beautiful seaside town in the Netherlands.
 The place was full of visitors, especially surfers riding the summer waves.
 However, our mission was different.
 We were looking for a fresh atmosphere, free from everyday distractions, to focus our thoughts on one important question: What's the next chapter for Stack?